BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Pre-processor macros can also be defined on the kernel side which allows various loop level parallelism constructs to be enabled or disabled.
 Mathematical intrinsic options can also be set to disable double floating point precision, and change how denormalised numbers are handled.
 Other optimisations include using the strictest aliasing rules, use of the fast fused multiply and add instruction (with reduced precision), ignoring the signedness of floating point zeros and relaxed, finite or unsafe math operations.
-Thankfully, these can also be corrected using autotuning for both kernel specific and device specific optimisations.
+These can also be corrected using autotuning for both kernel specific and device specific optimisations.

 ## Benchmark Suites{#sec:chapter2-benchmark-suites}